Youhana-Hana/pcf-dashboard/README.md

 #### Offline

 Offline is a bit tricky as best practice is to install node modules through `npm` or `yarn`.
 However there are situations where the internet is not available.
 In our case we created `artifacts` as described in the section below.
+This was added to prevent runtime errors occurring when deployed to PCF even though staging worked fine.

 #### Alternative build approaches to consider when offline